umbane/carbon-project/README.md

 Currently City of Cape Town (CoCT) electricity users may feed electricity into the grid in exchange for a modest credit on the network.
 This is all good and well, but it creates a vertical monopoly where consumers who produce i.e. *prosumers* are prevented from sharing energy and/or surplus credits directly with their neighbours and the community at large.
 In addition, only feed-in energy is rewarded.

-We propose the addition of a blockchain token (mJ) which is minted whenever there is "proof of production" of one watt of domestic energy, the mJ can then be traded for a carbon credit (aC) via an API to the JSE carbon trading desk or other carbon trading projects.
+We propose the addition of a blockchain token (mJ) which is minted whenever there is "proof of production" of one watt of domestic energy, the mJ can then be traded for a carbon credit (aC) via an API to the JSE carbon trading desk, Cape Town Stock Exchange or other carbon trading projects.

-Benefits include reward of domestic production irrespective of the feed-in tariff, and ability to store tokens for future economic advantage.
+Benefits include reward of domestic elelctricity production irrespective of the feed-in tariff, and ability to pledge and store tokens for future economic advantage.
 See our [white paper](https://github.com/Muizenberg-Electricity-Cooperative/Carbon-Project/blob/main/docs/white-paper.md)
 ## Project Structure

 * **`carboncredits.sol`:** Core contract for managing carbon credit holders, verifiers, and customers.